The Center for Student Rights and Responsibilities provides an array of different services to the University. Services provided are as follows:

 - Conduct hearings

-- Provide information and consultation to faculty, staff, students, and parents (if student has filled out a release for allowing the parent to access there information) regarding student conduct.
+- Provide information and consultation to faculty, staff, students, and parents (if a student has filled out a release for allowing the parent to access their information) regarding student conduct.

 - Mediate conflicts between students and/or recognized student organizations, as possible